Implementing a New Engine¶

 - CP2K

-section.
+CP2KEnginestores the template.inpfile in memory as a dictionary and stores velocities by modifying the&VELOCITYsection.
 This dictionary is written out with the updated coordinates when running a simulation.

 - GROMACS

-file is written out with the updated velocities when running a simulation.
+GROMACSEnginestores the template.grofile in memory and stores velocities by modifying the velocities array A new.grofile is written out with the updated velocities when running a simulation.

 Return \(\Delta t, \ 2\Delta t\) output frames¶

-After running a single simulation with _launch_traj()
+After running a single simulation with _launch_traj(),

 you need to return the coordinates of the \(\Delta t, \ 2\Delta t\) frames, as defined by when

-is called.
+set_delta_t() is called.
 The easiest way to do this has

 been to set the print frequency of the trajectory to be the number of frames equivalent to \(\Delta t\).
 Then, the